 Head-On Collisions

 A head-on crash occurs when the front ends of two vehicles collide.
 These accidents are often caused by drivers drifting across lanes or turning the wrong way.
 Unfortunately, this error in judgment is usually due to intoxication, texting or talking on a cellphone, or falling asleep at the wheel.
-Victims can suffer catastrophic injuries or death, especially if the distracted motorist was also speeding.
+The serious consequences of head-on collisions can include catastrophic injuries or death, especially if the distracted motorist was also speeding.

 T-Bone Accidents

 T-bone collisions—also referred to as broadside or side-impact accidents—involve one vehicle hitting the side of another.
-These accidents usually happen when someone runs a stop sign, speeds through a red light, or tries to turn left against oncoming traffic.
+Common reasons for T-bone car accidents include running stop signs, speeding through red lights, or attempting to turn left against oncoming traffic.
 Serious injuries often result because victims only have their side doors and windows to protect them from the force of the impact.

 Rollover Crashes